 Grant writer’s fee structure

-How much does it cost to write a single grant?
+How much does grant writing cost and what are the fees to write a single grant?
 That depends on a lot of factors, like the complexity of the grant and the past experience of the applicant organization.
 A short grant that’s a repeat submission may cost as low as $200.
 A new applicant undertaking a large, complex grant may incur a fee of thousands of dollars.
 There’s a very wide range.

 Cost estimates to write a grant from Professional Grant Writers